StefanCardnell/LoLTracker/README.txt

 - System now deals with status errors sent back by Riot, which would cause anomalous behaviour before.
 [30TH MAY 2015]:
 - Fixed an issue where league/division wasn't shown properly in Hexakill game-mode.
+[21ST JUNE 2015]:
+- Fixed a bug where program would crash when searching for post-game stats.